skx1322/Blog-Web/README.md

 # BlogEJS
 This Project mainly utilize Node.js, Express and EJS and various Node Package Module libraries.

-# Warning
-The Backend code currently have an issue (Forgot to implement Restful Api, i'm so dumb)

 # 1. Node.js and Terminal Install
 - Make sure you're using the Node.js version at least 20.18.0